-Unfortunately, the new Firefighter Standard was not available during 2017/18, which restricted our ability to move forward with our apprenticeship plans.
-Following the Firefighter
+Unfortunately, the new Firefighter Standard was not available during 2017/18, which restricted our ability our apprenticeship plans.

 Standard's recent approval, we are looking to identify a suitable training provider to enable us to move forward with our plans.